Will Smith's slap sparks debate on defense of Black women

 “You have earned this spot.
 You are worthy.
 You are a great American,” the senator continued, drawing tears from Jackson and others who listened with rapt attention.

-Paige Brooks, associate director of Black Girls Smile, said there’s some value in the conversation over the Oscars incident.
+Paige Woods, associate director of Black Girls Smile, said there’s some value in the conversation over the Oscars incident.

 “The history of Black women being used as the butt of jokes in front of predominantly white audiences, for the sake of a laugh and with no regard for Black women and girls’ humanity, is something that this country has done for so long,” she said.